 Timings: 12:00 AM - 11:59 PM

 Founded by Lama Lhawang Lotus, Stok monastery remains an indispensable part of the Stok Palace complex.
 The notable features of this monastery are a library that has all 108 volumes of Kanjur or sacred texts prescribed by Tibetan Buddhism and an annual dance-mask festival.
-Anyone can participate in the celebratory and can enjoy the food, dance, music and culture of the region.
-For a traveller, the oracles that are invited during the festival is the most interesting and entrancing part.
 The monastery is marked by the presence of a 71 feet tall statue of Gautama Buddha ordained by the 14th Dalai Lama in 2016.

 Timings: 8:00AM - 6:00PM